The Importance of Telehealth

 Download the complete white paper to read it later.

-Much of the country is re-opening and re-emerging from COVID-19 stay-home orders, bringing joy to many, albeit with proper precautions.
+Much of the country has re-opened and re-emerged from COVID-19 stay-home orders, bringing joy to many, albeit with proper precautions.
 Yet to be seen however, is how people and the virus will respond to this newfound freedom, but one thing is sure, healthcare delivery options now available as the result of COVID-19 are beneficial to many and should certainly continue.

 The Rise of Telehealth

 On March 13, 2020, President Trump declared a national emergency in response to the COVID-19 pandemic, activating the Stafford Disaster Relief and Emergency Assistance Act.
 This allowed for expansion of telehealth benefits under the 1135 waiver and the Coronavirus Preparedness and Response Supplemental Appropriations Act.
 Prior to this announcement, it was predominantly rural areas that made use of this path for treatment and the beneficiary would generally not be allowed to receive telehealth services in their home.

 Now, a range of healthcare providers such as doctors, nurse practitioners, clinical psychologists, and licensed clinical social workers can offer telehealth services.
 Patients may now receive telehealth services in any healthcare facility, including substance use disorder treatment centers, such as Recovery Centers of America, physician’s offices, hospitals, nursing homes as well as from their homes.
 Many have benefitted from this.

 While many states put laws in place requiring commercial health plans to cover telehealth services, the requirements are not universal and vary in the levels of services covered.
 In response to the pandemic, some (but not all) state Governors issued emergency orders to increase access to telehealth services and to increase the pool of available health care providers.